Vortezz/Vortezz/README.md

 ### Main projects

-Here is a selection of my main personal projects:
+Here is a selection of my main personal projects, along with some resources from my previous classes: